zendesk/linksf/docs/DESIGN.md

 Link-SF is designed to connect service-seekers to the facilities that can serve their needs.
 Thus, tracking successful uses of Link-SF means seeing how frequently users are able to connect to facilities, both in raw volume and as a proportion of all service-seeker visitors.

 Our current success metric is to track the number of users that connect externally via calling, getting directions, or visiting the facility website from the detail view.
+We track this in Google Analytics; just add your analytics token to the `.env` file and redeploy.